Tronqueira e Planalto dos Graminhais

 This zone is crossed by the walking trail (PRC07SMI) that gives access to Pico da Vara, where it is possible to have a panoramic view of this protected area.

 This protected area includes the goals and boundaries defined by the Special Protection Area Pico da Vara / Ribeira do Guilherme and integrates a Site of Community Importance (SCI), both under the Natura 2000 network, and a geosite of the Azores UNESCO Global Geopark.
-This zone is classified as an Important Bird and Biodiversity Area (IBA), by BirdLife International organization and forms an integral part of the CORINE Biotope project.
+This zone is classified as an Important Bird and Biodiversity Area (IBA), by BirdLife International organization.
 Together with two other protected areas of Povoação and Nordeste councils, it was awarded the European Charter for Sustainable Tourism in Protected Areas by the EUROPARC Federation.